 - Items viewed or added to cart

 The list could go on.
-Generally, notifications can appear as subtle messages within the page, as a header or footer banners or even as a full-screen-can’t-be-missed screen-sized banner.
+Generally, notifications can appear as subtle messages within the page, like header or footer banners, or even as a full-screen-can’t-be-missed screen-sized banner.

 Combating Cart Abandonment: Reactive vs. Proactive approach